Recent Trends in Philanthropic Giving

 Elisabeth B. Galley, Senior Vice President

-Ms. Galley has more than 30 years of experience as a fundraising and development professional for nonprofit arts and culture organizations.
+Ms. Galley has more than 34 years of experience as a fundraising and development professional for nonprofit arts and culture organizations.
+One of ACG's original Senior Consultants, she rejoined the firm in 2015 to open its Dallas office and to lead and expand the Revenue Enhancement practice.
+Prior to rejoining ACG, Ms. Galley served as Chief Development Officer at the Perot Museum of Nature and Science in Dallas from 2010 to 2015 where, under her leadership, the museum finished its $185 million campaign one year ahead of schedule, expanded its operating reserves by $26 million, and doubled its contributed revenue to $4 million annually.
+She served as Vice President of Development at the AT&T Performing Arts Center from 2003 to 2010, overseeing its $335 million campaign to build the multi-venue complex and establishing its development programs.
+Ms. Galley was also Director of Development for the Colorado Springs Symphony, Vice President for Development at the Colorado Historical Society in Denver, and Director of Development for Boston’s Handel and Haydn Society's capital campaign to raise endowment, working capital reserve, and bridge funds.
 Her areas of expertise include capital campaign feasibility, strategy, management, and implementation as well as maximizing major gift and annual fund programs.
-First joining ACG in 1998, Ms. Galley worked with Tulsa Opera, Nevada Ballet Theatre, Mozart Classical Orchestra, REPRISE!
-Broadway’s Best, and the Carmel Bach Festival as Interim Development Director.
-Prior to joining the firm, she served as Chief Development Officer at the Perot Museum of Nature and Science.
-Under her leadership, the museum finished its $185 million campaign one year ahead of schedule, enabling the new building to open three months early, on budget with no short or long-term debt, and with a $19 million endowment.
-Ms. Galley also expanded the museum’s operating reserves by $26 million and doubled its contributed revenue to $4 million annually.
-For seven years, she served as Vice President of Development at the AT&T Performing Arts Center, working on the $335 million campaign to build the multi-venue complex.
-Ms. Galley was also Director of Development for the Colorado Springs Symphony, Vice President for Development at the Colorado Historical Society in Denver, and Director of Development for Boston’s Handel and Haydn Society.
+She has authored several Arts Insights articles on these topics and has conducted fundraising workshops and presentations at various national and international conferences, including OPERA America, Canadian Museum Association, and American Alliance of Museums.
 Ms. Galley holds a bachelor of arts in English and master of business administration with an emphasis in marketing and nonprofit administration from the University of Delaware.

 Shawn D. Ingram, Vice President